We get commissions for purchases made from our affiliates through links in this article. Learn More.

 To save the most money on your ring setting, select 14K gold, or choose 18K gold over platinum.

 It’s easy to get hooked on the idea of a 1 carat diamond, 2 carat diamond ring or 3 Carat diamond ring.
 And while Carat weight can impact how large a diamond appears, it’s not the best indicator of beauty or even value.
-For example, this Very Good cut 2 Carat diamond stone (costing $17,260) will look dull compared to a stunning, Excellent cut 1.2 Carat diamond (which costs $7,700).
+For example, this Very Good cut 2 Carat diamond stone from James Allen (costing $17,260) will look dull compared to a stunning, Excellent cut 1.2 Carat diamond from James Allen (which costs $7,700).

 So rather than sticking to a specific carat weight, be flexible in what you’re looking for.
 Achieving a certain Carat weight can make your ring more expensive, but not necessarily more beautiful or eye-catching.

 Also, round numbered weights tend to come with a higher price tag.
 People like to brag about carat figures and the result is a big difference in price for very little visible difference.